-The University of Central Florida is a comprehensive research university with over 59,000 students.
-As one of the nation's fastest growing universities and the 2nd largest in the nation, UCF enrolls a diverse student body representing 50 states and over 120 countries.
+The University of Central Florida is a comprehensive research university with approximately 63,000 students.
+As one of the nation's fastest growing universities and the 2nd largest in the nation, UCF enrolls a diverse student body representing all 50 states and over 120 countries.
 The University offers educational and research programs that complement the economy, with strong components in aerospace engineering, business, education, film, health, nursing, social sciences, and hospitality management.
 UCF's programs in communication and the fine arts help to meet the cultural and recreational needs of a growing metropolitan area.
 The University also offers many graduate programs leading to masters and doctoral degrees.

 UCF has established extensive partnerships with businesses and industry in the central Florida area that provide students with exceptional research and learning experiences.
 These partnerships bring practical learning environments to UCF students through co-op and internship programs.
 Joint curriculum development strategies are used throughout the university.